Semantic-Geometric Task Representations for Bimanual Manipulation from Human Demonstrations to Robot Action Planning: Learning Semantic-Geometric Task Graph-Representations

 \subsubsection{Prediction Decoder Models}

-The decoder predicts three components: future actions, associated objects, and object motions.
+The decoder predicts three components: future actions, associated objects, and object motions, as object-level 3D trajectories over horizon $P$, predicted by a Transformer decoder attending to node embeddings.
 Since high-level actions and low-level motions operate at different time scales (actions span multiple steps while motions change frame-by-frame), we design a multi-stage decoder to handle these different frequencies.
 In the first stage, we predict the immediate next action-object pair $a_{t+1}, o_{t+1}$ using an MLP with current action-object pair $a_t, o_t$ and the temporally averaged global graph embeddings $\bar{g}_u^K$ as inputs.
 Predicting the next action-object pairs is important to understand the immediate task progression.

 In the second stage, we predict future semantic action-object pairs $a_F, o_F$, i.e. the next high-level action that will execute after the current action terminates, using another MLP with predicted pair $a_{t+1}, o_{t+1}$ and temporally averaged global embeddings $\bar{g}_u^K$ as input.
 This decouples high-level action forecasting from the current action's duration, allowing the model to reason about task sequencing independently.
-By separating scene representation learning in the encoder from action-conditioned reasoning in the decoder, the model avoids entangling action labels with perceptual representations while enabling explicit reasoning over task progression.
+We found that by separating scene representation learning in the encoder from action-conditioned reasoning in the decoder, the model avoids entangling action labels with perceptual representations while enabling explicit reasoning over task progression.

 The overall goal of our model is to predict the actions, objects, and motions for each time step in the prediction horizon $P$.
 To do so, we construct action-object queries that capture both action-object context and temporal information.
 Task progression depends on the motion history (encoded in graph embeddings) and on the semantic high-level action-object history.
 We track the $n_{\text{past}}$ most recent semantic action-object pairs per hand, since action switches occur at different times for left and right hands.
 For notational brevity, we denote action-object pairs as $a_i = (a_i, o_i)$.
 For each hand $i \in \{R, L\}$, we build a query $a_{i, Q} = [a_{i,\text{HIST}} | a_{i, t+1} | a_{i, F}]$, concatenating the past pairs $a_{i,\text{HIST}}$, predicted next pairs $a_{i, t+1}$, and predicted future semantic pairs $a_{i, F}$.